-On January 17, 2019, the Company's wholly-owned direct subsidiary Waitr Intermediate Holdings, LLC, a Delaware limited liability company ("Intermediate Holdings"), and the Company's wholly-owned indirect subsidiary Waitr Inc., entered into that certain Amendment No. 1 to Credit and Guaranty Agreement (the "Credit Agreement Amendment") with the various lenders party thereto and Luxor Capital Group, LP ("Luxor Capital"), as administrative agent and collateral agent, which amended that certain Credit and Guaranty Agreement, dated as of November 15, 2018 (the "Existing Credit Agreement" and as amended by the Credit Agreement Amendment, the "Credit Agreement"), among Waitr Inc., Intermediate Holdings, the lenders party thereto, and Luxor Capital, as administrative agent and collateral agent, in order to provide to Waitr Inc. additional senior secured first priority term loans under the Debt Facility (as defined below) in the aggregate principal amount of \$42,080 the ("Additional Term Loans"), the proceeds of which were used to consummate the Bite Squad Merger.
-The Existing Credit Agreement provided for a senior secured first priority term loan facility (the "Debt Facility") to Waitr Inc. in the aggregate principal amount of \$25,000 (the "Existing Term Loans").
+On November 15, 2018, the Company's wholly-owned indirect subsidiary Waitr Inc., as borrower, entered into the Credit and Guaranty Agreement, dated as of November 15, 2018 (as amended or otherwise modified from time to time, the "Credit Agreement") with Luxor Capital Group, LP ("Luxor Capital"), as administrative agent and collateral agent, the various lenders party thereto, Waitr Intermediate Holdings, LLC, a Delaware limited liability company ("Intermediate Holdings") and wholly-owned direct subsidiary of the Company, and certain subsidiaries of Waitr Inc. as guarantors.
+The Credit Agreement provides for a senior secured first priority term loan facility (the "Debt Facility") to Waitr Inc. in the aggregate principal amount of \$25,000 (the "Original Term Loans").
+On January 17, 2019, Intermediate Holdings and Waitr Inc. entered into the Amendment No. 1 to Credit and Guaranty Agreement (the "First Credit Agreement Amendment") with the various lenders party thereto and Luxor Capital, as administrative agent and collateral agent, which amended the Credit Agreement in order to provide to Waitr Inc. additional senior secured first priority term loans under the Debt Facility in the aggregate principal amount of \$42,080 (the "Additional Term Loans"), the proceeds of which were used to consummate the Bite Squad Merger.